Getting to Turks and Caicos

 The travel day to Turks and Caicos was one to forget, but the island is one to remember.
 Well, I guess the travel wasn’t that bad…only significantly long.
 We left the house at 2:45am, took our first flight at 5am after waiting in the long, non-TSA precheck line because it didn’t open until 4am.
 At 4am, we got in the TSA precheck line only to follow a bunch of people who didn’t want to wait in the other line and got turned away.
 Then three people pretended not to speak English and cut in front of us as we were waiting to put our bags through X-ray.
 Next the train on either side decided it didn’t want to accept passengers.
 But, the flight was on time!
 As was the next one out of Dallas…so that was a plus!!

 Eventually we got on the Inter-Caribbean flight from Providenciales, but not until after we had to dump our water to wait in the gate area with nowhere else to go for over an hour before we boarded.
-Apparently the flight attendant told everyone they could sit wherever they wanted, so we lost our exit row and had to cram into the very back of the plane.
+Apparently the flight attendant told everyone they could sit wherever they wanted, so we lost our exit row seats and had to cram into the very back of the plane.
 It took all our might to fit our backpacks between the seat-backs in the row in front of us and our seats.
-That should provide the idea of leg room in our row which was less than other rows as the seats were irregularly spaced.
+The leg room in our row was less than other rows as the seats were extremely, irregularly spaced.

 Fortunately I had a change of clothes, toothbrush, and flip flops in my carry-on.
 It was not by first rodeo with island time.
 The resort sent a shuttle for us.
 The taxi driver picked up a friend from the airport too.
 We were going about ten miles per hour, and I thought to myself, why are we going so slow, I just want to enjoy the evening at the resort.
 I looked out the window to see a car with a GIANT red L in the back window.
 Really, we got behind a learner driver in Grand Turk!
 Eventually, he passed the driver only to take a detour through town and to stop and say hi to someone else on the island.
 Any day now!